West Stanley F.C.

+History

-Originally known as "Oakey's Lillywhites", the club was founded in 1889 and became founder members of the North Eastern League in 1906.
-Their highest league position was in 1949–50, when they finished as runners-up to North Shields.
+The club was founded in 1889 as Oakey's Lilywhites, after the pit near the club's ground and its original colour shirts.
+It changed its name to West Stanley in 1896.
+The club joined the North Eastern League in 1906 and its highest league position was in 1949–50, when it finished as runners-up to North Shields.

 The club first entered the FA Cup in 1905–06 when they were defeated in the 4th Qualifying Round by Northampton Town.
 The club's greatest success came in 1919–20, when they defeated Gillingham of the Southern League 3–1, before going out to Tottenham Hotspur of the Football League Second Division.
-The club also reached the first round proper in 1925–26, losing 4–0 to Rochdale, and 1931–32, when they lost 3–0 to Tranmere Rovers.
+The club also reached the first round proper in 1925–26, losing 4–0 to Rochdale, and 1931–32, when it lost 3–0 to Tranmere Rovers.

-The club last entered the FA Cup in 1950–51 when they lost 2–1 in the first qualifying round to fellow mining village club Ashington.
+The club last entered the FA Cup in 1950–51 when it lost 2–1 in the first qualifying round to fellow mining village club Ashington.

-West Stanley F.C. folded in 1959.
+The North-Eastern League went into abeyance in 1958, and, despite hopes that West Stanley would re-join for the 1959–60 season, the club folded.

+Colours

+The club's initial shirts were white, but as West Stanley it wore red and white narrow stripes.

+Ground

+The club (as West Stanley) played at Murray Park; in 1937, due to severe financial difficulties which nearly finished the club, a greyhound track was put in place around the pitch.